 - The House of Necromunda generally don’t get along, so they need a go-between when it comes to arms and raw materials trading.
 In steps the Iron Guild.
 Additionally, Iron Guilders often step into the wastes or into collapsed domes in search of raw materials that they can stake a claim on.
 They’ll then sell that claim to one of the more industrious Houses, like Goliath or Orlock.
 Their position as the middle-men of Necromunda is often dangerous, though, and Iron Guilders walk the Underhive heavily armed.

 Necromunda is nominally a planet ruled by Imperial Law, but those remits fall short in many parts of the Underhive.
 There are any number of criminal enterprises ingrained within the hives, and less-scrupulous gangs will quickly make alliances within the dark underside of Necromunda.
+We’ve hit on all six of these shadowy organizations, and you can read all about them Right Here!

 - The cold in their namesake is, of course, the cold of the void.
 Cold Traders are off-world smugglers who deal in alien and heretical technology.
 Sneaking such contraband past the many layers of bureaucratic impediments is an expensive and difficult endeavor, but such is the appetite for exotic tech.
 Some Cold Traders exclusively supply goods to the noble families of the Spire, but many are more than willing to sell their goods in the Underhive, where there are more, and more desperate, customers.